 - Formative Years in Indiana (1816-1830)

 The circulating version of these coins uses the same metal content as other modern cents (2.5 percent copper, the rest zinc).
 The uncirculated version contains the metals used in the original 1909 cent (95 percent copper, 5 percent tin and zinc).

-After the 2009 Lincoln Bicentennial One Cent Program ended, the design on the back of the one-cent coin was changed to represent the unity of the states, which President Lincoln worked so hard to restore and preserve.
+After the program ended, the design on the back of the one-cent coin changed to represent the unity of the states, which President Lincoln worked so hard to restore and preserve.